 Activities and introductions of member cities of the WWCAM, as well as technology and information on winter cities are included in this English and Japanese language publication.
-This newsletter is issued once or twice a year and sent to winter cities and academic and research institutes throughout the world.
+This newsletter is issued irregularly and sent to winter cities and academic and research institutes throughout the world.
 This newsletter can be also accessed on our web page.